 The kauri surrounding Otitori Bay Road in Titirangi stand near the edge of Te Wao Nui a Tiriwa, the Waitākere forest, on which Te Kawerau ā Maki placed a protective rāhui in late 2017.
 Many of the trees are afflicted by the disease known as ‘kauri dieback’.
 Their golden leaves fall on the paths that lead down from the roadside to McCahon House, the dwelling inhabited by Colin McCahon and his family after they moved to Tāmaki Makaurau in 1953, and Parehuia, the purpose-built house and studio occupied by each McCahon House Artist in Residence.
 From February to April this year, the position was held by one of Aotearoa’s most highly respected living artists, Emily Karaka.

 The McCahon House residency has been of great significance to Karaka, who knew McCahon.
-In 1980, he attended her first solo exhibition, held at Outreach in Ponsonby, and bought a drawing representing a bush path.
+In 1979, he attended her first solo exhibition, held at Outreach in Ponsonby, and bought a drawing representing a bush path.
 Speaking with her at the opening, he offered words of encouragement, maintaining that she would go far.
-Some years later, Karaka had an unusually potent dream, her first in vivid colour.
+About the same time, Karaka had an unusually potent dream, her first in vivid colour.
 She recently wrote of it, ‘I was being chased but just as I was about to be caught a large bright lime green island emerged with a stone plinth in the middle of it.
 I suddenly penetrated the rock; I wasn’t caught.’
 When she awoke, she felt pregnant—although she was not—and found herself caressing stones.

 Perplexed by the experience, Karaka turned to McCahon for counsel.
 He admonished her to keep the dream to herself and cautioned her that people would ‘throw stones’.
 The warning proved prescient.
 For many years, Karaka has been an iwi representative as well as an artist, and, in both capacities, she has attracted hostile reactions.
 She has always understood her responsibilities to be enmeshed.
 She states that ‘politics is life is art is life is politics.
 It’s all interwoven, like a whāriki, like a mat.’
 Nonetheless, her time at Parehuia has given her a renewed sense that it is possible and important for her to concentrate on her art at this stage in her life.